interconnectit/Search-Replace-DB/README.md

   -v, --verbose [true|false]
     Defaults to true, can be set to false to run script silently.

+  --debug [true|false]
+    Defaults to false, prints more verbose errors.

   --ssl-key
     Define the path to the SSL KEY file.